 The Python Arcade Library has the same target audience as the well-known Pygame library.
 So how do they differ?

-Features that the Arcade Library has that Pygame does not:
+Features that the Arcade Library:

 - Supports Python 3 type hinting.